JoviDeCroock/JoviDeCroock/README.md

 Hey 👋

 let me introduce myself, my name is Jovi, I'd describe myself as a full stack developer.
-I'm currently employed as a Software Engineer.
+I'm currently employed as a Software Engineer at [Stellate](https://stellate.co).

 I'm passionate about Open-source and help maintain several projects